Mochitto/Markdown2Anki/README.md

 Mandatory fields:
 - `deck_name` - The name of the deck where the cards will be imported.
 - `note_type_basic` - The name of the note type for basic cards.
-- `note_type_clode` - The name of the note type for cards with clozes.
+- `note_type_cloze` - The name of the note type for cards with clozes.

 Optional fields:
 - `tags` - A list of tags to be added to the cards.